Samruddhiiijadhav/real_time_sensor_monitoring_posix/README.md

-## Project Title
-Real-Time Multi-Process Sensor Monitoring System using POSIX APIs
+# Real-Time Multi-Process Sensor Monitoring System using POSIX APIs

 ## Overview
 This project simulates a real-time sensor monitoring system using Linux system programming concepts.
 Multiple sensor processes generate data, and a controller process collects, processes, displays, and logs the data.